nigelhorne/gedcom/README.md

 ## Gedcom validation

-Gedcom also includes sanity checking of your Gedcom file, including missing, impossible and inconsistent information.
+Gedcom also includes sanity checking and validation of your Gedcom file, including missing, impossible and inconsistent information allowing for greater error correction.
+Date formats are standardized and duplicate people are detected.
 You can enable this mode with -w, which will print warnings of anything it finds.
 It's a sort of lint for Gedcom files.